Pirate Party UK: Policies

 The party believes that Internet access is a universal and basic right.
 As such the party supports increasing access to the internet and making it more affordable.

 The party advocates for the protection of online privacy and associated rights.
 In response to the Online Safety Bill (now Online Safety Act 2023), the Pirate Party stated that it is opposed to "mass surveillance and [the undermining of] the fundamental right to private conversations", the introduction of backdoors and the weakening of encryption on "sensitive data" and has been outspoken in its opposition to the use of the Clipper chip.
 As such, the PPUK campaigns for limiting communications monitoring to "cases where there is clear evidence of criminal activity" and ensuring that the integrity of end-to-end encryption is not compromised by opposing the use of backdoors and weakened encryption.

 The party has expressed its support of transgender rights, and has been outspoken in its belief that "a person's gender identity is a deeply personal matter" and that "it is not a decision that can or should be imposed upon someone by external parties, even if those parties happen to be their parents".
 It has stated its support of the implementation of increased digital literacy education.
 The party's policy on gender identity self-determination is extended to children choosing "their preferred names, pronouns, and gender presentations" in school.

 The party advocates increased judicial review and the increased involvements of external technical experts in the technological field.

 In response to a "leaked report from 2016 by official drug advisers", the party has announced that it supports the decriminalisation of drug possession.

 The party supports rent controls and improved support for first-time home buyers.

 The party supports a universal basic income (UBI) that would replace multiple welfare programs, including Jobseeker's Allowance and child benefits.

-Other polices the party advocates for include, eliminating candidates deposits for elections (such as the £500 to stand to be an MP), having a proportional representation electoral system, removing bishops from the House of Lords, and utilising geothermal energy and geothermal heating.
+Other policies the party advocates for include, eliminating candidates deposits for elections (such as the £500 to stand to be an MP), having a proportional representation electoral system, removing bishops from the House of Lords, and utilising geothermal energy and geothermal heating.